-Stasher is essentially Airbnb but for luggage storage: the website shows you local shops, cafés, and other businesses that offer luggage storage.
+Stasher, like these other apps, is essentially Airbnb but for luggage storage: the website shows you local shops, cafés, and other businesses that offer luggage storage.
 Simply select a place that looks suitable, and you can then book your storage online using a credit card or PayPal.

 Like Stasher, Radical Storage (formerly Bagbnb) lets you connect with nearby shops, hotels, and other businesses that offer luggage storage on their premises.

 Simply put in your location and Radical Storage will show you nearby places that offer luggage storage.
-The website has quite a few users, so it’s easy to see places that other travelers have used before (and, most importantly, reviewed).
+The website has quite a few users, so it’s easy to see places that other travellers have used before (and, most importantly, reviewed).
 Opening times are marked in the listings, which is useful if you need to find somewhere that’s open particularly early or late.

-- €5 per day per bag (note: per day, not 24 hours)
+- €5 per day per bag (note: per day, not 24 hours).

 - There is no size or weight limit so good for large items, even bicycle bags.

 - You have to pre-book and there are no refunds if you decide not to use the service.

 - Your luggage is insured for up to €3,000.

 - Use code PORTUBAG10 to get 10% off.

 Luggit works slightly differently from the other luggage storage apps: rather than you going to a shop with your luggage, a Luggit driver (called a ‘Keeper’) comes to you.
 They will collect your bags, suitcases, surfboard, or whatever else from wherever you are in Lisbon and, using the app, you can arrange when and where you want them delivered to you.